Factbox-Coronavirus variants, first found in UK and South Africa, spread worldwide

 * CYPRUS has discovered 12 cases of the variant in people who recently travelled from Britain.

-* DENMARK estimates around 800 peoples have been infected with the variant spreading in Britain.
+* DENMARK estimates around 800 people have been infected with the variant spreading in Britain.

-* Health officials in FINLAND said the variant circulating in Britain has been detected in two people, while the variant spreading in South Africa has been detected in one person.
+* Health officials in FINLAND said the variant circulating in Britain had been detected in two people, while the variant spreading in South Africa has been detected in one.

-* FRANCE said there were around a dozen cases of the UK variant in the country.
-Martin Hirsch, director general of the Paris hospitals system, said the variant was present in Paris.
+* FRANCE said there were 19 cases of the UK variant and three cases of the South African variant in the country, including two clusters in the greater Paris region and Brittany.

 * GERMANY said the variant from Britain had been found in a passenger flying to Frankfurt from London on Dec.
 20. It seems to have been present in Germany since November, the Die Welt daily reported.